To focus on children and young peoples strengths and abilities, helping them to build on their

 We understand staff within the education sector may require support too.
 We offer 1:1 support for staff that are having difficulties with: feeling motivated, their own attendance difficulties, finding a work life balance, coping with change, getting the best out of their students and much more.
 All 1:1 staff sessions are conducted by Project Manager’s either from the FBS office or school.
 Feedback will not be given to referring manager’s unless there is a safeguarding issue.

 We are more than happy to attend school coffee mornings, information fairs etc to talk to parents on the following topics: Encouraging good school attendance, supporting your child through school transitions and exams, Positive parenting and the importance of working with the school.

 This is FREE to schools and does not have to be bought in as part of the B.O.S.S package.
 Please click here for all staff training and PDC opportunities.

-All staff and volunteers are safeguarding trained and have an up to date DBS certificate which certifies them to work with vulnerable children and adults.
+All staff and volunteers are safeguarding trained and hold an enhanced up to date DBS certificate.
 The certificates along with a photo ID will be presented to the school for their records before any sessions are conducted.
 Volunteers are fully trained in Solution Focused Practices and are trained to deliver the B.O.S.S programme to students from ages 7-19.
 School staff coaching, 1:1 and training are carried out by Project Managers.

 B.O.S.S staff are fully trained in delivering the programme to students.
 The lead volunteer will always communicate feedback to Project Managers and the Key member of staff at your school within 48 hours of delivery.